Musk's Twitter deal could test Tesla executive bench

 "I fear this is going to be a distraction," said one fund manager with a significant position in Tesla who asked not to be identified.
 "He's juggling supply chains and factory delays and the expansion of the energy storage business and this doesn't fit at all."

+Shares of Tesla skidded over 10% on Tuesday, a day after Musk clinched a deal to buy Twitter.

+"Worries about Musk selling Tesla stock to pay for Twitter deal and Musk distraction fears.
+This causing a bear festival on the name," Wedbush Securities analyst Dan Ives said.

-Shares of Tesla have slid 8% since Musk first disclosed his initial stake in Twitter.
+Tesla shares have slid about 18% since Musk first disclosed his over 9% stake in Twitter on April 4.

 Tesla could not be reached for comment, but one insider at the company who asked not to be identified said investor concerns were "overdone" and Musk was still heavily engaged at the automaker.